lukso-network/docs/docs/standards/smart-contracts/lsp6-key-manager.md

 ---
-title: LSP6 - Key Manager
+title: LSP6 Key Manager
 sidebar_position: 4
 ---

-# LSP6 Key Manager
+# LSP6KeyManager

 The **LSP6KeyManager** is a contract that controls the **[LSP0ERC725Account](./lsp0-erc725-account.md)** contract.
 It comes with a set of pre-defined permissions for addresses that could range from setting data, executing, changing owner and more as written in the **[Permissions Section](../universal-profile/04-lsp6-key-manager.md#-types-of-permissions)** in **[LSP6-KeyManager Standard](../universal-profile/04-lsp6-key-manager.md)**.